A quiet, productive home office is the ideal work environment if you plan to get things done.

 We can’t have people strolling in for a chat or the dogs running around your feet.

-Many affiliate marketers setup shop in some corner space in their home and deal with it even though it’s not the best place to work; they’re cramped, the environment is uninspiring, and it becomes a secondary cubicle (which is unfortunately attached to your house).
+Many set up shop in some corner space in their home and deal with it even though it’s not the best place to work.
+They’re cramped, the environment is uninspiring, and it becomes a secondary cubicle (which is unfortunately attached to your house).

 The Home Workspace

 Your home workplace truly depends on your style of business:

 - Fast paced and in need of constant change